-14 MRTs were identified for 2020, including three Non-executive Directors.
-The aggregate quantitative information on remuneration shown below relates to executive MRTs only for performance year ending 31 December 2020.
+16 MRTs were identified for 2021, including three Non-executive Directors.
+The aggregate quantitative information on remuneration shown below relates to executive MRTs only for performance year ending 31 December 2021.

-In respect of 2020, the following amounts were paid in fixed and variable remuneration to MRTs.
-Fixed remuneration includes base salary and benefits received between 1 January 2020 and 31 December 2020.
-Variable remuneration includes 2020 annual bonus awards made in March 2021 and the value of long-term incentive awards that vested in 2020.
+In respect of 2021, the following amounts were paid in fixed and variable remuneration to MRTs.
+Fixed remuneration includes base salary and benefits received between 1 January 2021 and 31 December 2021.
+Variable remuneration includes 2021 annual bonus awards made in March 2022 and the realised value of long-term incentive awards that vested or have a performance period that ended in 2021.